Free SkillsFuture courses

-Flower arrangement is a delicate art.
-A single flower may be beautiful on its own, but weave in some fillers like baby’s breath, and you’ve got yourself a pretty centrepiece fit for a gift or your dining table.
+Flower arrangement is not only a delicate art, but one of the emerging skills that may allow you to take on a side hustle.
+A single flower may be beautiful on its own, but weave in some fillers like baby’s breath and you’ve got yourself a pretty centrepiece fit for a gift or your dining table.

 Image credit: The People’s Association

 Flower arrangement training programmes hosted by People’s Association AKA onePA are suitable for beginners, but the full course covers techniques ranging from circular hand bouquets all the way to a fruit basket.
 Classes are held at multiple neighbourhood community clubs such as Ang Mo Kio CC and Kampong Glam CC, so you can head over to the one nearest to you.

 Find the full range of onePA flower arrangement courses and get your course fee queries answered, or see other SkillsFuture-claimable flower arrangement courses via the online course finder.